-The reason for the length sampling in excess of the requirements is that strata have to be covered: areas, time (quarters) and size grade and that when taking a sample, a full box is taken.
+The reason for the length sampling in excess of the requirements is that strata have to be covered: areas, time (quarters) and size grade and that a sample is a full box.

 The otoliths have been sampled for age reading, but have not been read yet.
 Therefore precision can not be calculated.